1. Scratch and Mix application

 Stylus longevity is a result of many different factors, including the condition of vinyl being played, the amount of backcueing being performed, and the setup of the cartridge.

 - For best performance, make sure the records being played are not scratched and that they are relatively free of dirt and residue.

-- Also make sure to follow setup guidelines as suggested by the specifications found in the manual (or found on our website).
+- Also make sure to follow setup guidelines as suggested by the specifications found in the manual or on our website.